adabcnjs/gohugo-workshop-guide/content/docs/6-taxonomies.md

 title: "Organizing content: taxonomies"
 weight: 6
 draft: false
+summary: "Tags are more common on blogs, to categorize the posts and allow the users to discover new content, but they can be also usefull for normal sites"
 ---

 When we have a lot of content, we usually want to categorize it so our users can easily find what they are looking for.
 For this purpose, Hugo can group content by **taxonomies**.